asigalov61/SuperPiano/README.md

 ### 1) Super Piano Original

-This All-In-One Compsition Piano Colab/Model that is capable of either generating a perfomance or a pretty decent continuation of your own composition (Custom MIDI continuation option).
+This All-In-One Composition Piano Colab/Model that is capable of either generating a perfomance or a pretty decent continuation of your own composition (Custom MIDI continuation option).

 Recommended for every purpose as it can handle any Piano composition task.